Assisting International Development & Humanitarian Aid Professionals in Career Transition through Coaching

 For people whose careers have spanned many years and different countries, finding ‘home’ and transitioning into retirement life may also present unique challenges.

-I work with the international development / humanitarian professionals in career transition, including:
+I work with the international development and humanitarian professionals in career transition, including:

 - Mid-career professionals who wish to transition into international development / humanitarian careers.

 - International development / humanitarian professionals who are transitioning into new roles (from individual contributor to manager, transition into a leadership role, lateral movement, etc.)

 - International development / humanitarian professionals considering leaving the field and looking for new career paths (finding a job in the home country, starting a small business, etc.)